pierreTklein/wordle_game/src/README.md

 # src directory

-1. `wordle_main.py`: The runner
+1. `strategies`: Contains different ways to solve wordle.
-2. `wordle_solver_base.py`: The module that contains the base python class that your AI should inherit from.
+2. `util`: modules that are used by the algorithms in `strategies`.
-3. `wordle_solver_random.py`: The module that applies the 'random' strategy to solve wordle.
-It's very bad.
-I think it has never beaten the game.
+3. `wordle_main.py`: The runner
-4. `wordle.py`: The module that contains game logic.
+4. `wordle.py`: The game engine